hamishwillee/dronecode_csd_dsk/en/getting_started/quick_start_ubuntu_gazebo.md

 # Quickstart Guide — Gazebo Camera

+> **Warning** These instructions are in progress.
+At time of writing build without `--enable-mavlink` and connect on `udp port 5600` (RTSP publishing not supported).
+To be reviewed 9 March 2018.

 This Quickstart shows how to build CSD on Ubuntu LTS 16.04 (with support for MAVLink and Avahi) and connect to a camera running within a Gazebo/PX4 vehicle simulation.